Map of Geneva

 Geneva, known as Genève in French, is a city rich in history, culture, and international significance.
 It is the second-most populous city in Switzerland and serves as the capital of the Republic and Canton of Geneva.
 Nestled at the southwestern tip of Lake Geneva (Lac Léman), the city is surrounded by the Jura mountains and the French Alps, offering stunning natural beauty.

 Geneva is located in the French-speaking part of Switzerland.
 The city covers an area of approximately 15.93 square kilometers (6.15 square miles).
 It is strategically positioned at the confluence of the Rhône River and Lake Geneva, which provides a picturesque waterfront and numerous recreational opportunities.
-As of the latest statistics, Geneva has a population of around 200,000 people within the city limits, with a metropolitan area population of about 950,000.
+As of the latest statistics, Geneva has a population of 206,635[1] people within the city limits, with a metropolitan area population of about 950,000.
 The city is known for its cosmopolitan atmosphere, with a significant expatriate community and residents from various cultural backgrounds.

 Geneva is a global financial center, renowned for its private banking sector and the presence of numerous international organizations.
 The city's economy is diverse, with key industries including finance, technology, trade, and diplomacy.
 The presence of international bodies such as the World Trade Organization (WTO) and the World Health Organization (WHO) further enhances its economic profile.
 Geneva is well-connected through an efficient public transportation system, including trams, buses, and trains.
 The city's international airport, Geneva Airport, provides flights to numerous global destinations, making it a convenient hub for international travel.